top of page

 Summary:

-S2S is widely used in the production of Flexible printed circuit, including multi-layer flex PCBs, sculpture flex PCBs, Dual access flex PCBs, etc. It is suitable for applications that require high precision and complex layer structures, such as aerospace, automotive, and high-performance computing devices.
+S2S is widely used in the production of Flexible PCB sheets, including multi-layer flex PCBs, sculpture flex circuits, Dual access flex PCBs, etc. It is suitable for applications that require high precision and complex layer structures, such as aerospace, automotive, and high-performance computing devices.

-The choice of R2R or Sheet by Sheet process mainly depends on the production scale, product type, and market demand.
-For flex PCBs with high mass production and high consistency requirements, the R2R process is more suitable; while for products with high variety and small batch Flex PCBs and requiring higher flexibility, the Sheet by Sheet process is more suitable.
-Please contact us to learn more about the production process of flexible printed circuit.
+The choice of R2R or Sheet-by-sheet process mainly depends on the production scale, product type, and market demand.
+For flex PCBs with high mass production and high consistency requirements, the R2R process is more suitable; while for products with high variety and small batch Flex PCBs requiring higher flexibility, the Sheet by Sheet process is more suitable.
+Please contact us to learn more about the production process of flexible printed circuits.

 Flex Plus (Xiamen) Co., Ltd. is a manufacturer specializing in the production of flexible circuit boards.
-The products cover single sided flex PCB, double sided flex PCB , multilayers flex PCB, rigid-flex PCB, split and dual access (back bare) flex PCB, sculpturer flex PCB and other types of flexible circuit boards, which can meet the needs of customers for all kinds of products.
+The products cover single-sided, double-sided, multilayer flex PCB, rigid-flex PCB sheet, split and dual access (back bare) flex PCB, sculpturer flex circuit boards, and other types of flexible circuit boards, which can meet the needs of customers for all kinds of products.

 bottom of page